IqraRastee/first_app/rails_projects/first_app/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+this is my first time on ruby on rails

 Things you may want to cover:

 * Ruby version